The views expressed by the host on this program are documented to be almost always right 99.6% of the time.

 I remember he's in uniform.

-Well, that's a time flies.
+Well, that's the time flies.

 Anyway, he is nicknamed, of course, Mr. Sunshine.